haacked/haacked.com/_posts/archived/2005-08-21-weekend-update-Aug-2005.aspx.markdown

 ---
 layout: post
-title: "Weekend Update"
+title: Weekend Update
 date: 2005-08-21 -0800
 comments: true
 disqus_identifier: 9599
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2005/08/20/weekend-update-Aug-2005.aspx/"
 ---

 Putting the ball in the back of the net in a competitive game of Soccer is one of the most exhilarating feelings around.
 Why, I think it can feel as good as ... well I won’t go there.
 Suffice to say, it’s a great